top of page

 Keep an open mind and work your way towards meaning; don't expect others to do it for you.
 Become an active force that works towards purposefulness, and don't just give up when you feel you have little else to do in life.

-Existence is dynamic, fluid, and uncertain, and as such, declaring that your existence is meaningless, regardless of your age, will only make you create an obstacle in your own way for attaining long-term satisfaction.
+Existence is dynamic, fluid, and uncertain.
+As such, declaring that your existence is meaningless, regardless of your age, will only make you create an obstacle in your own way for attaining long-term satisfaction.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer